 Cleansing of the temple is key to individual lives when realization comes into focus that such refers to Christianity and living a sanctified life in Christ.
 The apostle Paul brought it closer to home, to the believer, in saying: You are the temple of the living God; as God has said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people (2 Corinthians 6:16).
 (Comment)

-Apostle Paul also stated that the believer's body is the temple of the Holy Ghost (or that of God's Spirit) which is in you, which you have of God, and you are not your own.
+Apostle Paul stated that as you are the temple of the Holy Ghost (or that of God's Spirit) which is in you, which you have of God, and you are not your own.
 For you are brought with a price: therefore glorify God in your body, and in your spirit, which are God's (1 Corinthians 7:19-20).

 The price paid was the precious atoning blood of God's only Son, the Lord Jesus Christ.
 When one is received into the household of faith; through repentance, and acceptance of Jesus as Lord and Savior, they are no longer their own and are to glory God in body and spirit.

 I was intrigued with a fact in God's Word; in reference to the cleansing of the temple.
 Jesus went into the temple of God and began casting out them that sold, and bought in the temple.
 He said: It is written, My house shall be called the house of prayer, but you have made it a den of thieves (Matthew 21:12-13).

 The apostle Paul warned of a time when one would not endure sound doctrine but would turn away from the truth (2 Timothy 4:3-4).
 He told Timothy, a young evangelist, to not neglect to preach the word; reprove, rebuke, exhort with all long-suffering and doctrine (2 Timothy 4:2).

 Preaching is the God-ordained means to prevent defection from the truth.
 Some who have been called of God to promulgate His Unadulterated Word have become slack in doing so.
 It could be because of the unpopular stand of identifying the sinful nature of man; in a nation that openly flaunts God's Word.